emilhe/dash-extensions/README.md

 #### NoOutputTransform

-Makes it possible to write callbacks with an `Output`,
+Makes it possible to write callbacks without an `Output`,

     @app.callback(Input("button", "n_clicks"))  # note that the callback has no output